dyc/beans/readme.md

 ../grub-2.04/configure --prefix="$PREFIX" --target=$TARGET --disable-werror
 ```

-a note on macos debuggers: we weren't able to get lldb to load the kernel--although
+a note on macos debuggers

+we weren't able to get lldb to load the kernel--although
 we made only a pitiful effort to do so--and saw mention of 32 bit support being dropped
 in catalina so we went back to gdb. the version (8.0.1) of gdb we had `brew install`'ed
 a long while ago didn't support 32 bit ELFs so we reinstalled it. we think there